No-local-broadcasting theorem for non-signalling behaviours and assemblages: Proof of Proposition

-First, let's introduce some concepts involving probability distributions and KL-divergence.
-Given two joint probability distributions $p(a,b), q(a,b)$, let $p(b|a), q(b|a)$ be the conditional probabilities distributions.
-An interesting identity relating the KL-divergence of the joint probability distribution with the KL-divergence of the marginal and the average KL-divergence of the conditional is given by:
+The proof uses the \textit{chain rule}, which we first introduced for simple probability distributions.
+To make it easier to follow, the parties involved in the different behaviours or probability distributions will be noted as lower indices throughout this appendix.
+Given two joint probability distributions $\{p_{A_0A_1}(a_0,a_1)\}_{a_0,a_1}$ and $\{q_{A_0A_1}(a_0,a_1)\}_{a_0,a_1}$ over the same input space, we define the conditional probability distributions $\{p_{A_1|A_0}(a_1|a_0)\}_{a_1}$ and $\{q_{A_1|A_0}(a_1|a_0)\}_{a_1}$ for each $a_0$ they can be defined for.
+An interesting identity relating the KL-divergence of the joint probability distribution with the KL-divergence of the marginal and the average KL-divergence of the conditional (whenever it makes sense) is given by: